 In addition to the above documentation guidelines for Neurological Disorders, the student must have their provider fill out the Verification Form for Neurological Disorders.
 The Verification Form for Neurological Disorders is not to be utilized in place of the documentation requirements above; rather, it is supplemental to a full neurological evaluation and report from the evaluator.

 An electronic version of the is available.
-The form can also be obtained from the Office for Disability Services (ODS) located in Room 116 Boucke Building, University Park, PA, from the Disability Contact Liaison at any Penn State location or call 814- 863-1807 (V/TTY) to have a copy of the form sent.
+The form can also be obtained from the Office for Disability Services (ODS) located in Room 116 Boucke Building, University Park, PA, from the Disability Services Coordinator at any Penn State location or call 814- 863-1807 (V/TTY) to have a copy of the form sent.

-All documentation submitted should be sent with the student's identifying information (name, social security number, address and phone number).
-If the student is attending the University Park location, the documentation should be returned to the ODS.
-If the student is attending another Penn State location, the documentation should be returned to the Disability Contact Liaison (DCL) at the location.
-Information regarding the DCL at other PSU locations can be found on this website.
+All documentation submitted should be sent with the student's identifying information (name, social security number, address and phone number). f the student is attending the University Park location, the documentation should be returned to the ODS.
+If the student is attending another Penn State location, the documentation should be returned to the Campus Disability Services Coordinator at the location.
+Information regarding the Campus Disability Services Coordinator at other PSU locations can be found on this website.